-Always be aware that even the best of us can be drawn into a micro view and end up getting stuck, locked out or objected against because we have unwittingly been drawn into concentrating on minor differentials when we should be taking a more general view.
+Always be aware that even the best of us can be drawn to a micro view and end up getting stuck, locked out or objected against because we have unwittingly been drawn into concentrating on minor differentials when we should be taking a more general view.

 The power of choice

 Done well categorisation is an extremely powerful tool to handle all but the most stubborn of objections.
-It’s a technique that’s based on retail psychology, and relies on our ability to perceive differences between options and make choices.
+It’s a technique that’s based on retail psychology and relies on our ability to perceive differences between options and make choices.

 These choices will result from the easy to understand options you’ll put in front of your customers to form a path along which you can guide them to make the right decision.
 However…

-Beware the pitfall
+Beware of the pitfall

 There is a potential pitfall to categorisation selling that you need to be aware of, and that is, if it’s not done correctly your customer may feel that you’ve been spoon-feeding them a little too much.